dhwanisarokar/Peppermint-Robotics/README.md

 1. Admin/Operator tab selection
 2. Passcode entry system with numpad
 3. TypeScript implementation for improved type safety
+4. I have hard coded password instead of saving in .env file because vite doesn't use NodeJS

 ## Technologies Used